Personal Injury Lawyer in Glendale, CA

 - Get Started

 The Law Offices of Wax & Wax has more than 100 years of combined legal experience.
-We are known as pioneers in workers’ compensation law, and our insight and knowledge in that field have also translated to great things in personal injury law.
-At the end of the day, we are here to stand up for people who have been wrongfully injured in all sorts of accidents.
+We are known as pioneers in workers’ compensation law, and our insight and knowledge in that field has also translated to great things in personal injury law.
+At the end of the day, we are the Glendale personal injury lawyer who stands up for people who have been wrongfully injured in all sorts of accidents.

 We can manage personal injury claims that involve: